Housing supply data sources

-The conventional component of total housing supply is reported by the GLA to MHCLG who publish it as part of their national statistics on the ‘Net supply of housing’.
+The conventional component of total housing supply is reported by the GLA to DLUHC who publish it as part of their national statistics on the ‘Net supply of housing’.
 In the latest figures published in November 2022, they report a total of 37,204 net conventional completions in London in 2021/22.

 DLUHC also publish quarterly ‘indicators of new supply‘ based on building control data.
-These statistics are not strictly comparable to the conventional housing supply statistics published by GLA or MHCLG themselves, as they cover only new build developments and are reported on a gross rather than net basis.
+These statistics are not comparable to the conventional housing supply statistics published by GLA or DLUHC themselves, as they cover only new build developments and are reported on a gross rather than net basis.
 They are also known to undercount even new build completions.
-They can however be a useful indicator of future trends in completions when these caveats are borne in mind.

 A more useful indicator of new housing supply are the statistics on Energy Performance Certificates for new dwellings published by DLUHC.
 These track new supply as measured by the London Development Database quite closely (see part 3.3 of Housing in London 2019 for a comparison), but do not give a tenure breakdown.

 London Housing Strategy

 The affordable housing targets set out in the London Housing Strategy are monitored using DLUHC’s national statistics on affordable housing supply.
 These statistics cover not just new build but also acquisitions of existing private sector homes for affordable housing.
 They are released on an annual basis with a lag of several months, and combine data from a range of sources including GLA programme monitoring statistics.

 GLA funding supports the majority of affordable housing supply in London, and publishes its own statistics on these homes on a quarterly basis, with a shorter time lag than DLUHC.
-The most recent GLA statistics show that in 2020/21 there were 13,318 affordable homes started in London with GLA support, and 9,051 completed.
+The most recent GLA statistics show that in 2022/23 there were 25,658 affordable homes started in London with GLA support, and 13,954 completed.

-MHCLG’s statistics, taking into account homes funded from other sources, show that there were 18,728 affordable homes started and 10,360 completed in London in 2019/20.
-MHCLG figures for 2020/21 are not yet available.
+DLUHC’s statistics, taking into account homes funded from other sources, show that there were 19,977 affordable homes started and 12,071 completed in London in 2021/22.
+DLUHC figures for 2022/23 are not yet available.